|Road:||A40 between Newport and Monmouth|

 |Services type:||Two sites located either side of the dual carriageway, with no public access between them.|

 A new site recently reopened by Euro Garages, with a completely different take on the former Little Chef which previously occupied the site.

-Catering: Greggs, Starbucks, Subway, Starbucks on the Go Shops: Spar Main Amenities: Meeting Room (south-westbound only), Players Lounge Forecourt: Esso, AdBlue Containers Motel: Raglan Lodge (south-westbound only)
+Catering: Greggs, Starbucks, Subway, Starbucks on the Go Shops: Spar Main Amenities: Players Lounge, Meeting Room (north-eastbound only) Motel: Raglan Lodge (north-eastbound only) Forecourt: Esso, AdBlue Containers

 Trivia & History

 Also known as Raglan services, Monmouth services was built as one of Granada's first attempts to taste the market away from the motorway network.
 Their rivals Trusthouse Forte were building similar sites, including up the road at Ross Spur.